Case Study

 Can smaller businesses replicate NerdWallet's strategy?

-Yes.
-The principles apply regardless of company size: focus on conversions over traffic, build brand authority, optimize for high-intent queries, and diversify traffic sources.
-In fact, smaller businesses can often execute these changes faster than large enterprises because they have less organizational inertia.
+Absolutely.
+The principles scale down: focus on conversions, build brand recognition in your niche, optimize for high-intent queries, and diversify traffic sources.
+Smaller businesses can often execute these changes faster due to less organizational inertia.

 Ready to Shift from Traffic to Revenue?